Hi Year 6,

 Mr. Millington

 Good Morning Year 6 !
 I hope you are staying positive as the weeks go on.
 The weather hasn't been too good this week but still try ang get some physical exercise as it is so good for you mentally and physically.
 Watching our keyworker group, and Mr Cleaver attempting to do jumping jacks in unison sitting on a chair has been the highlight of my week!
 I am so looking forward to seeing some of you on Monday.
 You will be feeling a bit nervous after being away for so long but please do not worry.
 You will be able to do the work I have planned and the classroom has been designed to keep you safe.
 I will meet you on the gate in the morning and Mrs Whittle will greet you in the classroom.
 I will deliver all your lessons and will be with you for the whole day.
 For those of you who are not returning to school, carry on with your studies at home.
 The class will be following the same timetable which is on the class page.
 Try to organise yourself and work independently as much as you can' as this will help prepare you for high school and help your parents and carers.
 There is a session delivered by our health community nurse (timetabled for Monday) It is important you watch this and discuss it with an adult.
-I will be in contact with you over the next couple of weeks and look forward to a chatsmiley Your high schools should now be sending you information about your move to their school - this might make you feel a bit anxious but remember these are exciting times for you as you prepare to start the next stage of your education.
+I will be in contact with you over the next couple of weeks and look forward to a chat Your high schools should now be sending you information about your move to their school - this might make you feel a bit anxious but remember these are exciting times for you as you prepare to start the next stage of your education.
 It was sad news yesterday on hearing of the passing of Dame Vera Lynn.
-Taking her most famous song lyrics - Year 6; we'll meet again at some point to celebrate your time in Melling Primary.heart x
+Taking her most famous song lyrics - Year 6; we'll meet again at some point to celebrate your time in Melling Primary. x

 Hello Y6, here are the Basic Skills answers and next week's sheets for you.
 This is the last Stage 6 check, so from next week, there will be a Stage 6/7 and a Stage 7 sheet !
 I'm sure you will be still be able to answer a good amount of the questions.